machineagency/planager/README.md

 ## Features

 So far, you can create a dummy graph of dummy actions, connect them, and move them around.
+I made a random graph here to demonstrate:

 ![graph](pics/graph.png)

- You can also get the json that defines this graph, or "workflow".
+ You can also get the json that defines this graph, or "workflow":

 ![graph json](pics/graph_json.png)

 Next steps are to add internal logic to the actions, and create a template action that can be easily copied and modified.